MOHITKOURAV01/Dino/README.md

 Smooth animations and responsive controls.

-Auto-starts when no internet is detected.
+Auto-starts when no internet is detected..

-Jump and dodge obstacles to survive.
+Jump and dodge obstacles to survive..

 * How to Play:-